 All staff are made aware of the reporting lines in the event of a Safeguarding concern which concerns another member of staff, a Trust Whistle Blowing Policy is also in operation.

-All staff are made aware of the Safeguarding & Child Protection policy, Behaviour policy, Code of Conduct, identity & role of Designated Safeguarding Leads and Safeguarding response to children who go missing from education on induction and at regular intervals or when guidance/legislation is updated.
-All staff are provided with Part One of Keeping Children Safe in Education on Induction or each time the document is updated.
+All staff are made aware of the Safeguarding & Child Protection policy, Behaviour policy, Code of Conduct, identity & role of the Designated Safeguarding Lead and Safeguarding response to children who go missing from education on induction and at regular intervals or when guidance/legislation is updated.
+All staff are provided with Part One of Keeping Children Safe in Education on induction or each time the document is updated.